xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 as shown in Figure 1.
 6.1.2  This file may be edited by hand.
 6.1.3  The linked resources may point to either a folder or a file.
-It is important to note that if a folder is linked, the xText MASL parser will read and parse __all__ the MASL files inside that folder.
+It is important to note that if a folder is linked, the Xtext MASL parser will read and parse __all__ the MASL files inside that folder.
 Users should be careful to create direct file dependencies in situations where the folder behavior is not desireable.